-Hello, my name is Vivienne Thorn and I am the newly elected chair of Stokeinteignhead School Governors.
-I have been a school governor at this school for a year and was previously a school governor when my own children were at school, about twenty years ago.
+Hello, my name is Vivienne Thorn and I am the chair of Stokeinteignhead School Governors.
+I have been a school governor at this school for two years and was previously a school governor when my own children were at school, about twenty years ago.
 Things have changed a lot since then.
 I am a retired General Practitioner and the last three years of my working life was spent as Medical Director for Torbay & South Devon Primary Care Trust.
 I have a lot of experience chairing committees and hope that I can transfer this skill to the Governing Body.
 One of my treasured memories from my time in General Practice was that patients said I was a good listener and I hope that this too will hold me in good stead in this new position.

 Sometimes , it is difficult for parents to see exactly what school governors do.
 We are not there to run the school on a day-to-day basis- that is the job of the Headmaster and his management team.
 The Governing body is there to set the school’s values, vision and strategic aims, agree plans and make policies.
 We also monitor performance and progress towards the school’s priorities and targets, support staff and challenge their expectations.
 We have a role in ensuring the school is accountable to the children and parents it serves, to the local community, to those who fund it- the local authority.